hexpm/hex/README.md

 Because of the nature of dependency resolution Hex may sometimes fail to find compatible releases of all your dependencies.
 This can be resolved by unlocking dependencies with `mix deps.unlock`, more unlocked dependencies gives Hex a larger selection of releases to work with.
 It may also be the case that there is no way to resolve a conflict between your dependencies, then you need to contact the package maintainers so they can update their package requirements.

 Hex supplies a few extra Mix tasks.
 They are prefixed with `hex` and can be found with `mix help`.
+Documentation about a specific task can be found with `mix help TASK_NAME`.

 ## Browsing for packages